Lamprecht-Tate Formula: Notation and Preliminaries

 \subsection{\textbf{Classical Gauss sums}}

 Let $k_q$ be a finite field.
-Let $p$ be the characteristic of $k_q$; then the prime field contained in $k_q$ is $k_p$.
-The structure of the {\bf canonical} additive character $\psi_q$ of $k_q$ is the same as the structure of the canonical character $\psi_F$, namely {\bf it comes by trace} from the canonical character of the base field, i.e.,
+Let $p$ be the characteristic of $k_q$; then the prime field contained in $k_q$ is $k_p$, the finite field of order $p$.
+The structure of the {\bf canonical} additive character $\psi_q$ of $k_q$ is the same as the structure of the canonical character $\psi_F$ of $F$ (cf. \cite{JT1}, p.
+92), namely the composite of the trace map with the canonical character of the base field, i.e.,

 where